 Tag Archives | partnership

 Invasive weeds cost Oregon residents millions of dollars each year, but a new effort is now underway to control invasive weeds along the Clackamas River.
-This effort is spearheaded by the newly formed Clackamas River Invasive […]
+This effort is spearheaded by the newly formed Clackamas River Invasive Species Partnership […]

 Consider beautifying your yard, pollinator garden, or hedgerow with native plants!
 Several of our local area soil and water conservation districts offer native tree, shrub, and plant for sale each year.

 Since 2000, monitoring conducted by Oregon Department of Environmental Quality has detected pesticides in Clackamas River tributaries at concentrations that exceed benchmarks set to protect fish and invertebrates.
-Pesticides of Concern The active ingredient and product […]
+Pesticides of Concern The active ingredient and product names for […]